Special needs – mothers with virus infections

 Women who feel too unwell to breastfeed their baby due to COVID-19 or other complications should be supported to safely provide their baby with breast milk in their chosen way.
 Alternatives are expressing milk, finding a human milk donor, and using infant formula (note that donor human milk is usually reserved for hospitalised preterm or sick babies).

-Cytomegalovirus (CMV) is a virus that persists lifelong in blood cells and approximately half of all adults are carriers.
-The virus can be reactivated in mothers during the lactation period and can be transmitted to the infant via breast milk.
+Cytomegalovirus (CMV) is a virus that persists lifelong in blood cells.
+Approximately half of all adults are carriers.
+The virus can be reactivated in mothers during the lactation period and transmitted to the infant via breast milk.

-Nevertheless preterm infants benefit from mother’s milk so that several experts still recommend breastfeeding for CMV-positive mothers.
-Pasteurisation is effective in deactivating the virus in breast milk and can also be a solution for preterm infants.
-It is recommended, that CMV-positive mothers and healthcare professionals discuss together the best solution based on the health status of the baby.
+Preterm infants benefit significantly from mother’s own milk, as it contains many protective enzymes, hormones and growth factors that play important roles in gastrointestinal development and maturation.
+This is why several experts still recommend breastfeeding for CMV-positive mothers.
+Pasteurisation effectively deactivates the virus in breast milk and can therefore be a solution for providing preterm infants with safe milk.
+It is recommended that CMV-positive mothers and healthcare professionals discuss the best solution based on the newborn’s health status.

 Hepatitis is an inflammation of the liver caused by a virus, which can lead to various health problems.
 There are five main strains of the virus, referred to as types A, B, C, D and E. The differentiation point for the different types includes modes of transmission, severity of the illness, geographical distribution and prevention methods.
 As a relevant example, about 5% of mothers worldwide are chronic hepatitis B virus (HBV) carriers and some others had the symptomatic or acute version by the time of delivery.